Curfew in tense Doda, Kishtwar districts; Internet suspended in Bhaderwah, parts of Kashmir | Law-Order

 ''Anyone who takes the law into his own hands will not be spared,'' he said.

+The divisional commissioner and the DIG will hold a meeting with religious leaders in the afternoon and they have been asked to persuade members of their communities to maintain peace.

-Cleric Adil Ganai, who has been booked for making inflammatory and hate speeches in Bhaderwah on Thursday, tendered a apology for hurting sentiments of a particular community.
+Cleric Adil Ganai, who has been booked for making inflammatory and hate speeches in Bhaderwah on Thursday, tendered an apology for hurting the sentiments of a particular community.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)